Introduction to Aerial Surveying

 3D models are in effect a series of photographs from the given height referred to as a point cloud and this produces the textured model.
 This technology can be easily combined with ground-based laser scanning and conventional total station surveying to produce 2D and 3D models which can be imported into BIM or CAD packages so that comparisons can be made with the design plans or it can be used as standalone to create intelligent 3D models.
 3D models bring the real-world or ‘as-built’ into the office and this means the user can carry out some of the following tasks: appraisal of existing conditions, monitoring construction progress, carrying out structural assessments and recording ‘as-built’ conditions.

 High resolution aerial imagery can be captured on the whole project area with the images merged to form the seamless mosaic.
 The data collected can be used within BIM to understand a development area in greater detail, while the 2D image is orthorectified so measurements can be obtained and taken from the data.

 Drones are the best way for companies to identify roof problems on any property, they provide the surveyor/project manager with a date and timed data allowing early identification of issues.
-Once the schedule of works is completed a further flight confirms the contractors has complied with your specification.
-Monssi is your clerk of the works in sky we collect the evidence works are completed, ensuring you only pay for what’s finished.
+Once the schedule of works is completed a further flight confirms the contractor has complied with your specification.
+Monssi is your Clerk of the Works in sky, we collect the evidence that works have been completed, ensuring you only pay for what’s finished.